Coronavirus takes toll on blood supply

-DANVERS — The coronavirus pandemic has already taken a severe toll on blood supplies as the American Red Cross has faced an unprecedented number of cancellations, a spokeswoman for the organization said Tuesday.
+DANVERS — The coronavirus pandemic has already taken a severe toll on blood supplies as the American Red Cross has faced an unprecedented number of cancellations, a spokeswoman for the organization said.

 “This is always a tough time of year, due to weather and cold and flu season,” said Red Cross spokeswoman Kelly Isenor.